-Professor Carlos Gómez Ligüerre is Profesor titular de universidad (tenured professor) at the Department of Law at Universitat Pompeu Fabra since 2008.
+Professor Carlos Gómez Ligüerre is Profesor titular de Universidad (tenured professor) at the Department of Law at Universitat Pompeu Fabra since 2008.
 He holds a degree in Law and a degree in Business Administration.
-His main areas of teaching and research include Torts and Contracts.
-He has been visiting scholar at the Max Planck Institute for Foreign and International Private Law in Hamburg, the University of Pennsylvania School of Law, and visiting professor, among other, at the University of Illinois College of Law, the IDC-Radzyner School of Law at Herzliya, the Universidad Pablo de Olavide in Seville and the East China University of Political Sciences and the Law in Shanghai.
+His PhD in Law was awarded as the best doctoral thesis on Private Law defended in Spain in the year 2005.
+His main areas of teaching and research include Torts and Contracts, with special interest on Competition Law and the impact of new technologies.
+He has been visiting scholar at the Max Planck Institute for Foreign and International Private Law in Hamburg, the University of Pennsylvania School of Law, and visiting professor, among other, at the University of Illinois College of Law, the IDC-Radzyner School of Law at Herzliya, the Universidad Pablo de Olavide in Seville, the Universidad Autónoma de Madrid and the East China University of Political Sciences and the Law in Shanghai.
+In 2018-2019 he was granted by the Alexander von Humboldt Stiftung a Fellowship for experienced researchers.

 Professor Benito Arruñada is Professor of Business Organization at the Department of Economics and Business at Universitat Pompeu Fabra, Barcelona.
 Prior to joining Pompeu Fabra and after graduating from the Universities of Oviedo and Rochester, he held positions at the Universities of Oviedo and León, and was John M. Olin Visiting Scholar in Law and Economics at Harvard Law School.
 He has also taught at the Universities of Paris (I and X), Frankfurt, Autónoma de Madrid and Pablo de Olavide in Seville.
 Most of Arruñada’s current research analyzes the institutional bases that make firms and markets possible: from the most concrete, such as property titling and business regulation, to some of the most abstract, such as moral systems.
 Using various methods, from case analysis to mathematical and econometric models, this research aims to discover the organizational conditions that facilitate impersonal exchange, the best means for specializing resources and speeding up economic growth.